2025 Guide to Dry Needling: One of Physiotherapy’s Most Effective Techniques

 Functional Dry Needling is an effective way to loosen up tight bands of muscle (also known as a trigger point) and increase the range of motion in joints with the use of a thin needle.
-Dry Needling can also be referred to as Intramuscular stimulation (IMS).
+Needling can also be referred to as Intramuscular stimulation (IMS).

 This method of pain relief was first developed locally in Vancouver B.C. by Dr Gunn.
 He observed that many patients suffered from long-term pain even with no evidence of severe injuries such as broken bones and damaged tendons.